 Did you know that about 6 percent to 12 percent of the adult population in the U.S. (roughly 10 million people) experiences some sort of TMJ symptoms regularly?
-(1) Furthermore, it’s estimated that 17.8 million workdays are lost each year due to disabled TMJ pains and lost sleep!
+(1) Furthermore, it’s estimated that 17.8 million workdays are lost each year due to disabling TMJ pains and lost sleep.

-The most common symptoms of TMJ include limitations and deviations in the jaw’s normal range of motion, pain and difficulty sleeping.
-Many people can find natural relief from TMJ when practicing exercises to help soothe the jaw, eating foods that lower inflammation, and using natural essential oils for both pain management and lowering stress.
+The most common symptoms of TMJ include limitations and deviations in the jaw’s normal range of motion, pain, and difficulty sleeping.
+Many people can find natural relief from TMJ when practicing exercises to help soothe their jaw, eating foods that lower inflammation, and using natural essential oils for both pain management and lowering stress.
+Emerging studies also suggest that the use of prolotherapy injections, a type of procedure that injects “irritating “agents” into the jaw to signal the body to heal damaged tissue, administered over several months can help significantly relieve jaw pain and improve jaw function compared to control injections.

 Common TMJ Symptoms